 The overall taste of the murabba will be spicy, tangy & sweet.
 A little more red chilli powder will give your taste buds a spicy kick every time you lick it.
 The chilli powder is also the reason behind the tempting and eye-catching colour of this murabba.

 Not to mention what happens if you don’t add red chilli powder.

 Talking about the texture, it is similar to fruit jam.
 It’s thick, smooth, colourful & bulky.
 So in a way, murabba can be termed a desi version of fruit jam.

 Storing murabba is equally important similar to making it in the first place.
 You don’t want all your hard work to go in vain.
 The point here is the storage requirements.
 Hence, what is the optimal method to store murabba?

 Glass containers are second preference after ceramic jars.
-Although both containers are preferred yet ceramic is my personal choice.
-Cover the container opening with white muslin or cotton cloth piece.
+Although both containers are preferred yet, ceramic is my personal choice.
+First, cover the container opening with white muslin or cotton cloth piece.
 Then after shut the container with a lid.

 Doing this will keep the container free from moisture.
 Avoid plastic bottles even if it is of premium quality food grade.
 When you want to store murabba for a long time, plastic is not the ideal choice.
 Hence, skip plastic containers at all costs.